 - Kathryn Edin*, Professor of Sociology and Public Affairs, Princeton University

 - Sarah Oppenheimer, Director of Research and Evaluation, King County Housing Authority

 - Joshua Bolten*, President and CEO, Business Roundtable

 - Clotilde Perez-Bode Dedecker, President and CEO, Community Foundation for Greater Buffalo

 - Sue Desmond-Hellmann, CEO, Bill & Melinda Gates Foundation

 - Nisha G. Patel, Executive Director, US Partnership on Mobility from Poverty

-- Peter Scher, Chairman, Mid-Atlantic Region and Head, Corporate Responsibility, JPMorgan Chase & Co.
+- Peter Scher, Chairman of the Mid-Atlantic Region and Global Head of Corporate Responsibility, JPMorgan Chase & Co.